Marak/node_hash/ReadMe.md

       // a user's password, hash this please var user_password = "password";

-      // don't expose your salt
-      var salt = "sUp3rS3CRiT$@lt";
+      // don't expose your salt ( you should use a new salt for every password ) var salt = "sUp3rS3CRiT$@lt";